sgfdejesus/Python-Exploratory-Data-Analysis-on-Spotify-2023-Dataset/README.md

 ### 📥 Data Loading

 #### About the Code
-- This code is designed to load and inspect a dataset of the most streamed Spotify songs from 2023, provided as a CSV file.
-It utilizes the pandas library for data manipulation, numpy for numerical operations, matplotlib.pyplot for basic plotting, and seaborn for enhanced visualization.
-The read_csv() function from pandas is used to read the dataset, with an encoding parameter set to 'latin1' to correctly handle any special characters in the data.
-After loading the data into a DataFrame, the script uses the display() function to show the first few rows of the dataset, offering an initial look into the structure and contents of the file.
-This allows to quickly understand the data’s format, the different columns, and the type of information contained within it, which is crucial for performing any further analysis or visualization.
+- This code is designed to load and inspect the dataset of the most-streamed Spotify songs from 2023, provided in a CSV file format.
+It leverages the pandas library for data manipulation, numpy for numerical operations, matplotlib.pyplot for basic plotting, and seaborn for enhanced visualizations.
+The dataset is read using the read_csv() function from pandas, with the encoding parameter set to latin1 to properly handle any special characters.
+After loading the data into a DataFrame, the display() function is used to show the first few rows, providing an initial look at the dataset’s structure and contents.
+This step is essential for understanding the format, columns, and types of data, setting the foundation for further analysis or visualization.

 ``` python
 # Import necessary libraries for data manipulation, analysis, and visualization